60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Bio:

-The Wheels recorded "Bad Little Woman" twice, once for the Irish/UK market as The Wheels and once for the U.S. market as The Wheel-A-Ways.
+They sent a demo tape to Phil Soloman in 1965.
+In May '65 they recorded 3 songs at Regent Sounds: "Gloria", "Mona" and a third track.
+"Gloria" was released in September 1965.
+Their second single, "Bad Little Woman", was recorded twice, once for the Irish/UK market and once for the U.S. market released under the name The Wheel-A-Ways in order to avoid confusion with Mitch Ryder's band.
 The American version came out on Aurora Records and it is generally considered the best of the two.
 The B-side is an R&B tune with piano and harmonica.
+"Bad Little Woman" was covered by Chicago legends The Shadows of Knight.

-Almost certainly not related to obscure Belfast group the Wheels of Time.
+Not related to obscure Belfast group the Wheels of Time.

 Discography: